Last updated: March 9, 2026

 7.1.
 The Bounce Strategy (Trend Continuation)

-This strategy assumes the established trend will continue, allowing traders to enter in the direction of the existing movement.
+This setup assumes the established trend will persist, allowing you to enter in the direction of the prevailing momentum.

 The bounce strategy